Selling Your Las Vegas Home As-Is: What Homeowners Need to Know in 2026

 Do I need to clean the house out first?

 Not always.
-Some direct buyers will allow sellers to leave behind unwanted items, which can be especially helpful for inherited or distressed properties.
+Some vetted cash investors will allow sellers to leave behind unwanted items, which can be especially helpful for inherited or distressed properties.

 Will buyers still inspect the home?